b-robotized-forks/cororos2/README.md

 ## Workspace setup

-You can set up the workspace in two ways.
+There are two ways to set up the workspace.

 ### 1. If you are using RTW

-If you have installed RTW from the [RTW installation guide](https://rtw.b-robotized.com/master/tutorials/setting_up_rtw.html#installation-of-rtw), you can create and build the workspace like this:
+If you have installed RTW from the [RTW installation guide](https://rtw.b-robotized.com/master/tutorials/setting_up_rtw.html#installation-of-rtw), you can create and build the workspace in following way:

 ```bash
 rtw workspace create --ws-folder cororos_ws --ros-distro jazzy